SaiRamaKrishnaa/Github-Popular-Repos/README.md

 #### Method: `GET`

 #### Description:

-Returns a response containing the list of repositories
+Returns a response containing the list of popular repositories.

 #### Response